scalegraph/propelgraph/propelgraph-gremlin/README.md

 One component of propelgraph is propelgraph-util.
 One of the capabilities it provides is a concise way to construct some common graph implementations you might have included with you program.
 Another capability it provides is a CSV file populator.
 You can use them here.
-Here we use IBM's NativeMem in memory graph.
-If you don't have that available you can also try the in-memory version of TinkerGraph ("tinkermem").
+Here we use the in-memory version of TinkerGraph ("tinkermem").
 See [propelgraph-util](https://github.com/scalegraph/propelgraph/tree/master/propelgraph-util) to learn more about these capabilities and others.

 ```
-g = CreateGraph.openGraph("nativemem","awesome")
+g = CreateGraph.openGraph("tinkermem","my_awesome_graph")
 new LoadCSV().populateFromVertexFile(g, "data/movies.movies.v.csv", "movies", 5555555)
 new LoadCSV().populateFromEdgeFile(g, "data/movies.appearances.e.csv", "appearances", 5555555)
 ```